strapi/strapi/docs/v3.x/concepts/models.md

 ## Dynamic Zone

-Dynamic Zone fields let your create flexible space to compose content based on a component list.
+Dynamic Zone fields let you create flexible space, to compose content based on a component list inside of.

 #### Example